David-Myeonghan/airbnb-clone/README.md

         - in AWS DB, set security group by adding a role for EB
         - and add environment properties in AWS configuration.

         - In AWS DB, need to migrate.
-Add container commands in 02-django.config
+Add container commands in 02-django.config. name=postgres.

         - when Debug is false, need to sentry.io.
 Set sentry in settings.py

+        - Create superuser using container command